Raynes/cegdown/README.md

 Pegdown has lots of [extensions](http://www.decodified.com/pegdown/api/org/pegdown/Extensions.html).
-You can use the with `to-html`.
+You can use them with `to-html`.
 Just pass it a sequence of keywords.
 For example, if we wanted fenced code blocks (like this README uses):

 ```clojure